Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Solving linear systems with sGMRES

 \subsection{Preconditioning}

-For difficult linear systems where the matrix has badly distributed eigenvalues, we may need a preconditioner $\mtx{P} \in \CC^{n \times n}$ to solve it successfully with either GMRES or sGMRES.
+For difficult linear systems, we may need a preconditioner $\mtx{P} \in \CC^{n \times n}$ to solve it successfully with either GMRES or sGMRES.
 The preconditioned system has the form

 A good preconditioner has two features~\cite[Chaps.~9 and 10]{Saa03:Iterative-Methods}.
-First, the matrix $\mtx{P}^{-1}\mtx{A}$ has a more ``favorable'' eigenvalue spectrum than $\mtx{A}$.
+First, the matrix $\mtx{P}^{-1}\mtx{A}$ has a more ``favorable'' structure than $\mtx{A}$.
 Second, we can solve $\mtx{P}\vct{z} = \vct{g}$ efficiently.
 (Let us emphasize that we only interact with $\mtx{P}^{-1}$ by solving linear systems!)
 Although preconditioning is critical in practice, it is heavily problem dependent, so we will not delve into examples.

 We may derive sGMRES for the preconditioned system~\cref{eqn:precond}, following the same pattern as before.
 Note that we employ the preconditioned matrix $\mtx{P}^{-1} \mtx{A}$ when we construct the basis $\mtx{B}$ and the reduced matrix $\mtx{P}^{-1} (\mtx{AB})$.
 The details are routine.
+We believe that sGMRES opens up new opportunities for designing preconditioners because it is faster and more flexible than GMRES.